What We Do - Recurring Events

 With breaks between series

-Come in the fall with a teachable spirit & your Bible
+Come with a teachable spirit & your Bible

 Evangelism 101: Absolute Need (Romans 1-3)